FAQs

 What information does the GloBE-Reg registry collect?

 All the information that is collected in GloBE-Reg can be viewed in the data dictionary.
 The information can be broadly divided into the Core Dataset and the Drug and Condition Specific Dataset .
 The Core Dataset that is collected has several data fields that are common to many international rare disease registries.
-The Drug and Condition Specific Dataset allow the creation of customised case report forms (CRFs) that collect information on the diagnosis, therapy, clinician reported outcomes and patient reported outcomes.
+The Drug and Condition Specific Dataset allow the creation of customised case report forms (CRFs) that collect information on the diagnosis, therapy, clinician reported outcomes, adverse events and patient reported outcomes.

 How often should the CRFs be completed and will there be reminders for these?